-What are the qualifying criteria for the H1B visa?
+What are the H1B visa requirements?

 To qualify as a specialty occupation, the position must meet one of the following criteria: